rodrivas78/MSX/BASIC_10_Liners/TENacious_Maze_Race/readme.txt

   This is my second entry for the "Basic 10Liner Contest 2020", another game based on the "10 PRINT one-liner" (more on that below).
 It is a continuation or even a variation of my previous entry "Maze Run 2020".
 The main differences are that these mazes are diagonal, has a lower screen resolution (SCREEN 3), greater freedom of movements and is faster.
 And in my opinion, more exciting!

   The rules are the same so I will just copy from the other file.
 If you know "Maze Run 2020" you know almost everything you need to know of the "TENacious MAZE RACE"!

- ->>Just be sure to read the additional rules: what to do if the maze has no way out.<<-
+ Just be sure to read the additional rules: what to do if the maze has no way out.

 Game description: